-Activity Beepresponse Doors+Windows Exit delay and entry delay beeps sound two times every 5 seconds and two times per second during the last 10 seconds.
-If silent exit is used, the exit delay beeps will only sound twice when you arm and twice when the exit delay expires.
-Motions Exit delay and entry delay beeps sound three times every 5 seconds and three times per second during the last 10 seconds.
+Activity Beepresponse Doors+Windows Exit delay and Entry delay beeps sound two times every five seconds times per second during the last ten seconds.
+If silent exit is used, the delay beeps will only sound twice when you arm and twice when the expires.
+Motions Exit delay and Entry delay beeps sound three times every five seconds and three times per second during the last ten seconds.
 If silent exit is used, the exit delay beeps will only sound three times when you arm and three times when the exit delay expires.
-Doors+Windows and Motions Exit delay and entry delay beeps sound four times every 5 seconds and four times per second during the last 10 seconds.
+Doors+Windows and Motions Exit delay and Entry delay beeps sound four times every five seconds and four times per second during the last ten seconds.
 If silent exit is used, the exit delay beeps will only sound four times when you arm and four times when the exit delay expires.
 Disarm One beep.
 Chime Two beeps.
-Special chime Three beeps.
+Special chime chime Three beeps.
 Trouble beeps Six beeps every minute.
-Press Status to stop beeps for 4 hours.
-No activity beeps Twenty beeps every minute for 5 minutes (feature must be programmed by the installer).
+Press Status to stop beeps for four hours.
+No activity beeps Twenty beeps every minute for five minutes.
+Feature must be programmed the installer.